hwixley/SDP-DrPhil/README.md

 `roslaunch dr-phil simulation.launch world:=field`

+### Gazebo simulation testing

+You can find the various different Gazebo worlds in the /ros-workspace/src/dr-phil/worlds directory

+Each world has a version with and without obstacles

 ## Starting webots simulation

 For some reason I cannot get ros controllers to work without special launch files, so in order to start the simulation.wbt world simulation + launch ROS controller nodes do: